 Enter a domain name.
 This domain is the one used for apps created in this ASE.
 There are some restrictions.
 It can't be:

+There is a feature called custom domain names that allows you to map an existing DNS name to your web app.
+You can read more about that feature in the Map an existing DNS name to your web app document.
 The custom domain name used for apps and the domain name used by your ASE can't overlap.
 For an ILB ASE with the domain name contoso.com, you can't use custom domain names for your apps like:

 If you know the custom domain names for your apps, choose a domain for the ILB ASE that won’t have a conflict with those custom domain names.
 In this example, you can use something like contoso-internal.com for the domain of your ASE because that won't conflict with custom domain names that end in .contoso.com.